 Dr Mariana Estrada-Robles

-I am an early career researcher in the field of entrepreneurship and family business.
-I joined the Centre for Enterprise and Entrepreneurship Studies in 2017 from Sheffield University Management School.
-My research mainly focuses on studying the influence of family dynamics and institutional context in entrepreneurial families.
+I am a researcher in the field of entrepreneurship and family business.
+I joined the Centre for Enterprise and Entrepreneurship Studies at Leeds University Business School in 2017 from Sheffield University Management School.
+My research mainly focuses on studying the influence of family dynamics and institutional context on entrepreneurial families.
+I have also recently expanded my resesarch interests and started researching third age entrepreneurship looking at aging and entrepreneuership.
+I also investigate knowledge transfer in SMEs as part of the following grant award (Co-I) £10,000 BA Leverhulme Small Research Grant: “Mind the Gap: Investigating the Transfer of Digital Capabilities from the Classroom to the Business in SMEs”.

-My teaching commitments include lectures for postgraduate and undergraduate levels in higher education institutions in the UK and Mexico and international Summer Schools.
-I has also worked for 6 years in EGADE Business School for Latin America developing postgraduate programmes in countries like Peru, Ecuador, Panama and Colombia.
+My teaching commitments include designing and delivering modules for postgraduate and undergraduate students in higher education institutions in the UK, Mexico, France and International Summer Schools.
+I have also worked for 6 years in EGADE Business School for Latin America developing postgraduate programmes in countries like Peru, Ecuador, Panama and Colombia.
 I have collaboratively taught entrepreneurship courses involving academic trips to New York, New Haven (Yale School of Management), Houston (Texas A&M) in the United States; and Madrid, Spain (BBVA Group Training Centre).
 I have also assessed start-up projects from MBA students in EGADE Business School.
-Prior to academia, I worked for a multinational food company.

 My primary research interest is in the field of family entrepreneurship, specialising in entrepreneurial families and family business.
-I am also interested in exploring informality, institutions and culture surrounding entrepreneurship research.
+I am also interested in exploring informality, institutions and culture within entrepreneurship.

 I am interested in supervising PhD students in the following areas: